ErikHogberg/MonoGameFSharpSamples/README.md

 ## Current state

-Has a setup of 3 projects: a desktop project, an untested C# android project (which I will try to replace with a F# project later), and a shared lib with the actual game code.
+It currently has a setup of 3 projects: a desktop project, an untested C# android project (which I will try to replace with a F# project later), and a shared lib with the actual game code.

 The recommended starting point for reading the game code is the shared library (./Lib/Library.fs).